alex-alra-arteaga/Xinfinity/README.md

 ## Contracts Addresses on XDC Mainnet

 - **Diamond**: `0x2c678c775E706cA552016C9c447983167463124a`
+  - *Called Contract via DelegateCall holds all the selectors to execute all functions form all facets + libraries*
 - **DiamondLoupeFacet**: `0x5EE3eb77934A63Ad1CB781237D5c65f9841501ef`
+  - *Basic functions to get information about the diamond*
 - **DiamondCutFacet**: `0x75bAD9C79AfcbF16D6442AdA858AD6f9464aB0F8`
+  - *Necessary contract to manage the Diamond Facets: Add / Remove / Remplace*
 - **LeverageFacet**: `0x6b1e9FDa3240b1bc090b89bb7770c327f038F205`
+  - *Facet to manage the leverage of the positions*
 - **LiquidatorFacet**: `0x8dA38026f5bB57D20485299903858092AD9C9fBA`
+  - *Facet to manage the liquidations of the positions*
 - **PerpFuturesFacet**: `0x48fe128C8259A8D400c53464b1384bbd2eD38745`
+  - *Facet to manage the Perpetuals FUTURES*
 - **PerpOptionsFacet**: `0xdb3E5711B3A9EA56d6c0771610877e628548FbAd`
+  - *Facet to manage the Perpetuals OPTIONS*
 - **PoolControllerFacet**: `0x8A84c4d5834c9CB2F9D04A7e819B07c781E563a0`
+  - *Facet to manage the interactions with XSwap*
 - **TWAPFacet**: `0x800Ca19142b4d2d9eDf43d48785037B887b0B0CB`
+  - *Oracle to get the price of the assets "From XSwap"*
 - **XinfinityLPManagerFacet**: `0x75a1E631E5307062C0C7494F4E9e258dbbE4c659`
+  - *Similar as PoolController but for the protocol own pools (Not XSwap) => (Yes Xinfinity)*
 - **ViewFacet**: `0x67BF1837711370cB3E128f44BE21c08EbcE5CD1A`
+  - *Facet to get information about the positions, pools, etc.*
 - **XinfinityFactory**: `0xB4a85Aa632777692CA0D12b842e7109121bF6bA6`
+  - *Route Factory to crate pools and other contracts*
 - **NFTDescriptor**: `0x9AD6e4C397Aff843f38AC3982283a60fF53a0D1D`
+  - *Necessary for hte Manager to get the information of the NFTs*
 - **XinfinityManager**: `0x27f1B6A8b7347567b6e657ebD3E38d814F46c657`
+  - *Acts as a midelware between the XinfinityLPManagerFacet and the Pool, is a helper that aids in the process*